Authors & Artists AQ1-AQ34

 Elle Cate Wallace (AQ20) works as a child advocate/appellate attorney and lives in the Northwest region of the United States.
 Her first and most impressionable experience remains teaching and being taught in a small Native American community against vast skies.
 Her poem, Deep Blue, has appeared in Cold Mountain Review.

-Bob Ward (AQ10, AQ11, AQ16, AQ18, AQ21-AQ24, AQ26, AQ28 & AQ31) is a poet, photographer, and Quaker.
-Following a career in chemical research and various branches of education, he retired to North Norfolk, UK, where he continues to explore the borderlands between science and the arts.
+Bob Ward (AQ10, AQ11, AQ16, AQ18, AQ21-AQ24, AQ26, AQ28, AQ31, AQ33-AQ34) is a poet, photographer and Quaker, born 1931.
+Following a career in chemical research and various branches of education, he retired to North Norfolk, UK, where he continues to explore the borderlands between science and the Arts.
 In particular he relishes the interplay of texts and visual images.
 His publications include: Trusting at the Last (Hawthorn Press, 2011) and Lines of Inquiry (Meniscus, 2017).
 He has contributed to several previous issues of AQ.
 He is also an Associate of the Royal Photographic Society.

 Janelle Ward (AQ13) is a Minnesota native and has spent the last 13 years in the Netherlands, evolving from carnivorous student to vegetarian mama.
 Her day job is in media and communication.
 She’s published a bunch of academic stuff but is most passionate about fiction writing.
 For a complete list of her published work please see janelleward.com.